VoidHack/write-ups/Kaspersky 2017/reverse/web keygen/README.md

 Reversing the code we see what is going on:
  - The program waits for a string with 8-byte length.
  - Compute hash of this string
  - Compare obtained hash with ```0x33e5ae40```.
-If they are equal, then program prints another string, else printf "Fail".
+If they are equal, then program prints another string (actually a flag), else printf "Fail".

 So, we should understand what type of a hashing is used here.